ahmedbentabet/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------
-The following sections explain the physical keyboard actions and the OS interrupts.
-When you press the key "g" the browser receives the event and the auto-complete functions kick in.
+When you press the "g" key, the browser first analyzes the text present in the address bar to determine the user's intent:

-Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
-Most of these algorithms sort and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
-As you are typing "google.com" many blocks of code run and the suggestions will be refined with each keypress.
-It may even suggest "google.com" before you finish typing it.
+* **URL Detection:** The browser checks for patterns like "http://", "https://", or "www." to identify potential URLs.
+* **Search Intent:** If no URL pattern is found, the browser assumes the user is entering a search query.

+**Based on the detected intent, the browser proceeds as follows:**

+* **URL:** The browser parses the URL, performs a DNS lookup, and initiates a connection to the server.
+The "enter" key is not required at this stage.
+* **Search Query:** The browser waits for the user to finish typing and press "Enter" before passing the query to the default search engine.

+**Autocomplete Functionality:**

+As you continue typing, the browser's autocomplete feature kicks in, offering suggestions based on:

+* Browsing history
+* Bookmarks
+* Cookies
+* Popular searches

+The suggestions are refined with each keypress, helping you reach your desired destination faster.

 The "enter" key bottoms out
 ---------------------------